The Animal Welfare Act 2006 defines a pet owner's duty of care.

 - Why it's a legal requirement to microchip your dog

 A member of the familyThere's no doubt we Brits love our pets.
-There are an estimated 13 million pet owners in the UK and we spend an average of £472 a year on our pets.
+There are an estimated 12 million pet owners in the UK with 23% of households owning a dog and 16% of households owning a cat.

-Cats and dogs remain the most popular pets, with 95 per cent of dog owners saying they consider their dog to be a member of the family.
+So, cats and dogs remain the most popular pets, with many of us considering them to be a member of the family.
 And for many owners, animal welfare is a top priority.
 This includes being able to pay for medical treatment for your pet.

-There are an estimated 13 million pet owners in the UK and we spend an average of £472 a year on our pets.
+There are an estimated 12 million pet owners in the UK

 Duty of care as an ownerThe Animal Welfare Act doesn't only apply to farmed animals - it also applies to pets.